fregio1

 3. Consort crowns - crowns worn by Queens consort; these are however not signifying any power vested in her, just of protocollary rank that is, constitutionally, just a courtesy

 When I was 22-years-old, I went for the first time to London.
 I visited plenty of places, feeling totally in awe.
-When I finally went to see the Tower of London, I decided to visit also the old Wakefield Tower that, at that time, was used as the Jewel House for the safe keeping and exhibition of the Crown Jewels.
+When I finally went to see the Tower of London, I decided to visit also the old Wakefield Tower that, at that time, was used as the Jewels House for the safe keeping and exhibition of the Crown Jewels.

 I remember that there was an incredibly huge number of people waiting to access it - I had to queue for more than four hours!
 But I was determined to see the jewels.